 However, campaigners and leaseholders are still waiting for the rest of the changes to come into effect.
 We cover what the Act covers and what has/hasn’t come into force below.

-While in February 2025, it was also announced that more leaseholders living in mixed-use buildings will be able to exercise their Right to Manage.
+In February 2025, it was also announced that more leaseholders living in mixed-use buildings will be able to exercise their Right to Manage.
 Currently, non-residential areas in the building such as shops mustn’t make up more than 25% of the building’s entire floor area.
 However, from 3 March 2025, this threshold increases to 50%.
 Leaseholders will also no longer be required to cover the legal fees of their freeholder when making a Right to Manage claim.

 The government has also promised to publish a draft Leasehold and Commonhold Reform Bill later this year.
 In March 2025, a White Paper was published including a number of suggestions to make it easier to run buildings under commonhold – a form of ownership that allows flat owners to own and manage their buildings jointly.
 Read on for more on this.